-Consider the hypothetical examples of Jack and Jill: Jack earned both a bachelor's and graduate degree.
-You begin your career at age 25, earning $41.58 per hour.
-Based on a 40-hour work week with two weeks off per year for vacation, you'd earn $83,160 annually, before taxes, health insurance or retirement plan contributions are deducted.
+Consider the hypothetical examples of Jack and Jill: Jack earned both a bachelor's and graduate degree and begins his career earning $41.58 per hour.
+Based on a 40-hour workweek with two weeks off per year for vacation, Jack earns $83,160 annually, before taxes, health insurance, or retirement plan contributions are deducted.
 Over a 40-year career, he enjoys earnings of just over $3.3 million, without factoring in raises.

 College Dropouts Struggle to Escape Student Loans

-Interest and late fees can continue accruing on student loans, increasing the total balance owed over time.
-Once a student who's dropped out is ready to tackle their loan debt, they may be faced with a bigger challenge than they anticipated.
+Interest and late fees can continue to accumulate on student loans, increasing the total balance owed over a period.
+Once a student who has dropped out is ready to tackle their loan debt, they may be faced with a bigger challenge than they anticipated.

-How to Avoid Becoming a College Dropout Rate Statistic
+Avoid Becoming a Dropout Statistic

-- Give serious thought to what type of degree you want to earn.
-Have a plan for the courses you'll need to take to reach your goal and pace yourself according to what you can reasonably accomplish.
+- Give serious thought to what type of degree you want to earn: Have a plan for the courses you'll need to take to reach your goal, and pace yourself according to what you can reasonably accomplish.

-- Set a budget for your finances and avoid borrowing more in student loan debt than you need.
-Look into work-study, scholarships, grants or a part-time job as ways to reduce some of the financial strain associated with paying for a degree.
+- Set a budget for your finances, and avoid borrowing more than you need: Look into work-study plans, scholarships, grants, or part-time jobs as ways to reduce some of the financial strain associated with paying for a degree.

-- Consider taking a break if you need one.
-Taking a semester off or reducing your course load could ease some of the pressure you're feeling.
+- Consider taking a break if you need one: Taking a semester off or reducing your course load could ease some of the pressure you're feeling.
 Just remember that if you drop below half-time enrollment status, that could affect your financial aid eligibility.